All Episodes

 They just bust open the window.

-Local reporters were also targeted for violent assaults, including a Milwaukee Journal Sentinel reporter who was thrown to the ground in punch.
+Local reporters were also targeted for violent assaults, including a Milwaukee Journal Sentinel reporter who was thrown to the ground and punched.

-You have local radio station and TV stations.
+You have local radio stations and TV stations.

 They were forced to pull their reporters all together because of the violent threats of the mob.